MakeSchool-Tutorials/Superhero-Team-Dueler/P01-Getting-Started/content.md

 # Every Hero Needs an Ability

-Instead of tackling our `Hero` class first, lets start with the classes our `Hero` class will need to use.
+Instead of tackling our `Hero` class first, let's start with the classes our `Hero` class will need to use.

-Our hero will need an ability to be able to save the world.
-Lets start by creating a class named `Ability` that our hero can use.
+Our hero will need an ability to be able to save the world. let's start by creating a class named `Ability` that our hero can use.

 Let's give our `Ability` class two simple methods, `__init__`, and `attack`.